 pumps blood through the blood vessels of the circulatory system

 removal of metabolic wastes.
 The heart is located in the middle

 is a body fluid in humans and other animals that

-delivers necessary substances such as nutrients and oxygen to the cells
+delivers necessary substances such as nutrients and oxygen

 and transports metabolic waste products away from those same